Having your car break down mid-journey can be very frustrating, especially if you don't have breakdown cover. Here are your options.

 Here are some of the most common quick fixes you might be able to sort yourself:

 Changing a tyre is something that can usually be done without calling for help.
-You will need a car jack and most cars have these in the boot, watch this video for more help.
+You will need a car jack and most cars have these in the boot.

 If your radiator hose blows you may be able to temporarily patch it up using strong self-sealing tape.

-You need to switch your engine off, wait for it too cool down and then wipe the hose to ensure the tape gets the best level of adhesion possible; watch this video for more help.
+You need to switch your engine off, wait for it too cool down and then wipe the hose to ensure the tape gets the best level of adhesion possible.

 You are then ready to continue your journey, although you should stop at your nearest garage as soon as you can.